 - The Borough Solicitor & Deputy Chief Executive (the "Monitoring Officer") has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
 The Council reviews the Constitution regularly to incorporate any necessary changes. - 2.
-The Council has an Overview and Scrutiny Committee.
-They can establish sub-groups, which can look at particular issues in depth, taking evidence from internal and external sources, before making recommendations to the Board/Council. - 3.
 Internal Audit is responsible for monitoring the quality and effectiveness of systems of internal control.
 A risk model is used to formulate a three-year plan from which the annual workload is identified.
 The reporting process for Internal Audit requires a report of each audit to be submitted to the relevant service manager.
 The report includes recommendations for improvements that are included within an action plan (and are graded as critical, essential, important & advisory) and requires agreement or rejection by service managers.
-The process includes follow-up reviews of recommendations to ensure that they are acted upon, usually within six months. - 4.
-An Internal Audit Annual Report is taken to the Standards & Governance Committee (as per the Accounts and Audit Regulations 2011) and this provides the overall opinion on the Councils internal control environment.
-This report is available through the following link Standards and Governance Committee Agenda 25.6.15
+The process includes follow-up reviews of recommendations to ensure that they are acted upon, usually within six months. - An Internal Audit Annual Report is taken to the Standards & Governance Committee (as per the Accounts and Audit Regulations 2015) and this provides the overall opinion on the Councils internal control environment.

-The Standards & Governance Committee also received Internal Audit monitoring reports throughout 2014/15 and an update on risk management.
+The Standards & Governance Committee also received Internal Audit monitoring reports throughout 2015/16 and an update on risk management will be going to the July 2016 meeting.
 Internal Audit reviews and computer-based assignments had been undertaken in accordance with the risk index previously agreed with Members and the Council's external auditors.